-On and about the Closing Date, the Buyer paid the sum of approx. NIS 567.5 million, and on December 2, 2019 the Buyer paid an additional sum of approx. NIS 109.4 million.
-According to the parties' agreement, the balance of the deferred consideration is in the sum of NIS 125 million (plus linkage to the CPI) and will be paid by the Buyer in 7 unequal annual installments every 12 months, starting 12 months after the Closing Date.
+On and around the Closing Date, the Buyer paid the sum of approx. NIS 567.5 million, and on December 2, 2019 the Buyer paid an additional sum of approx. NIS 109.4 million.
+According to the parties' agreement, the balance of the deferred consideration is in the sum of NIS 125 million (plus linkage to the CPI) and will be paid by the Buyer in 7 unequal annual installments every 12 months, starting 12 months after the Closing Date (in this section: the "Balance of the Periodic Payments").